HMS Apollo (M01): 1945

 On 15 January 1945 she returned to the Western Approaches for minelaying in the Irish Sea.
 On 13 April Apollo rejoined the Home Fleet for a minelaying operation in the Russian Kola Inlet ("Operation Trammel") as part of "Force 5" with destroyers Opportune, Orwell and Obedient, rejoining the Home Fleet in May.

 After the end of the war in Europe Apollo sailed to Oslo in company with sister ship Ariadne and heavy cruiser Devonshire, returning the Norwegian Government-in-Exile and Crown Prince Olav.

 On her return Apollo prepared for service with the British Pacific Fleet, departing from Portsmouth at the end of June.
 After exercises with the Mediterranean Fleet at Malta in July, she finally arrived at Melbourne on 1 August, by which time her services were no longer required, as the Japanese surrendered on the 15th.

-Post-war

-Apollo was then employed in repatriation work carrying former British prisoners of war to Shanghai for passage back to the UK.
-She also carried mail and stores to ships and establishments in the Pacific, including the British Fleet Base at Manus, Shanghai, various Japanese ports and Hong Kong.
-In mid-1946 Apollo returned to Chatham and was paid off into Reserve.
+1948–1961

 In 1948 her pennant number was changed from M01 to N01.